 High blood pressure – or hypertension – means that your blood pressure is consistently higher than the recommended level.
 High blood pressure is not usually something that you can feel or notice, but over time if it is not treated, your heart may become enlarged making your heart pump less effectively.
 This can lead to heart failure."

 Blood pressure is recorded using two numbers.
-The top number is is your systolic blood pressure which measures the force your heart pumps blood around your body.
-The bottom number is your diastolic number which measures the resistance of the blood flow in the blood vessels.
+The top number is is your systolic blood pressure.
+This represents the force with which your heart pumps blood around your body.
+The bottom number is your diastolic number which represents the resistance of the blood flow in the blood vessels.

 Guidelines provided by the NHS state that: